HyrumClawson/startup-example/README.md

 * CSS - I will use CSS to give style to my HTML pages through different use of colors, borders, and visuals.
 * JavaScript - Will provide login code along with displaying group chat input of others as well as the user.
 * Service - Backend service for:
   *  Login
   *  uploading footage links with description
   *  searching archive for footage links
-* DB -
+* DB - stores user's footage links, login information, and chat responses
-* Login -
+* Login - will allow user to access their account and their stored information.
+Information will not be stored unless the user has an account.
-* WebSocket - Users using group chat will see other users input broadcast into the chat
+* WebSocket - Users using group chat will see other users' input broadcast into the chat
-* React -
+* React - All of this will operate within the React web framework